dart-lang/site-www/src/_guides/language/evolution.md

 ### Dart 2.18

-Dart 2.18 enhanced type inference by allowing information flow between arguments in generic function calls.
-Leaving the argument type unspecified within some invocations previously triggered type errors, citing potential null occurrences.
-The compiler can now infer the argument type from other values in an invocation, so specifying the argument type inline is no longer necessary.
-For more information, see [Type argument inference][].
+Dart 2.18 enhanced type inference.
+This change allows information flow between arguments in generic function calls.
+Before 2.18, if you didn't specify an argument's type in some methods, Dart returned errors.
+These type errors cited potential null occurrences.
+With 2.18, the compiler infers the argument type from other values in an invocation.
+You don't need to specify the argument type inline.
+To learn more, see [Type argument inference][].

 [Type argument inference]: /guides/language/type-system#type-argument-inference